Roman History, Trade, and Imperialism

 Charlie is a second-year student completing his M.A. thesis on Anselm of Canterbury’s use of mathematics as theology in his philosophical dialogue, Cur Deus Homo (Why the God-Man).
 In 2010, he received his B.A. in Classics and Philosophy from Indiana University.
 His research interests center on Ancient Philosophy and Religion.
 Recently, he has had the great privilege of studying Sanskrit and is currently amazed how much it has enriched his studies.

-Roman History, Military History, and Ancient Technology
+Roman History, Military History, Catullus, Greek and Roman Novel

 Greek Religion, Tragedy, and Oratory